spotify/web-scripts/packages/tsconfig/docs/examples.md

 ### @spotify/web-scripts

-We think it's easiest to use the `web-scripts build` script to build web libraries.
-[Give it a shot!](https://www.github.com/spotify/web-scripts)

-### For a full TS library
+With one command, [`web-scripts build`](https://github.com/spotify/web-scripts/tree/master/packages/web-scripts#the-build-script) takes your TypeScript code and outputs types, esm, and cjs files ready for publishing.
+It's probably want you want!

+If you want or need to manually control how your library is built using our shared configs, read on.

+### Manual builds

 Assumes the library will be consumed as a node module by an app that will provide, if needed, polyfills for platforms lacking in ES6/2015 support.
 For example, this config will not transpile `async`/`await`.
 It will assume the consuming platform either supports those features natively or provides transpilation / polyfills.

 This config also assumes that `tsc` (the TypeScript compiler) is responsible for emitting / transpiling the TS -> JS (and providing type declaration files).

-Essentially, this config takes the base config and extends it to output
+Essentially, this config takes the base config and extends it to output Common JS modules and the corresponding type definitions.

 ```json
 {